42KeV/bulbs/README.md

 * PostgreSQL

 ## How to install
-* Clone the github repository, `git clone https://github.com/Galileo94/bulbs.git`
+* Clone the repository, `git clone https://github.com/galileo94/bulbs.git`
-* Switch into your virtualenv if you're using it
 * `python setup.py develop` to install the package and dependencies
-* `python setup.py configure` will prompt you for your database information
+* `pthon setup.py configure` to configure database information

-* If nothing exploded, you should be ready to rock and roll
+If nothing exploded, you should be ready to rock and roll